 This high demand growth rate has been seen first hand by the Americas Mexico Group (“Americas Mexico”).
 Americas’s Mexican industrial customers have expressed a strong desire for reliable sources of electricity.
 Americas Mexico has executed one PPA and is in the process of negotiating other PPA’s representing demand of approximately 100-180MWs.
 Additional Mexican targets have been identified.

 Mexican industrials have reached conceptual agreement to pay Americas a monthly capacity payment and energy charge under terms set forth in the PPA’s for delivered power.
 The capacity payment would be payable under all circumstances, including those arising under force majeure.
 The term of the typical PPA is expected to be 15 years.
-Americas’s responsibility for delivering power to the Mexican customers would end at the border.
+Americas’ responsibility for delivering power to the Mexican customers would end at the border.
 The Mexican customer would be responsible for working with the CFE to “wheel” the power from the border to customer locations inside of Mexico.

 Operation of the HVDC Tie